openamundsen/openamundsen/README.md

 ### Installation

-openAMUNDSEN is a Python (3.6+) package which, including its dependencies, is compatible with all major platforms (Linux, macOS, Windows) and architectures.
+openAMUNDSEN is a Python (3.6+) package and compatible with all major platforms (Linux, macOS, Windows) and architectures.

-To help keep its dependencies separated from other Python packages installed on your system, we recommend to install it either from within a conda environment (recommended if you are using the [conda](https://docs.conda.io/en/latest/) package manager) or a standard Python [virtual environment](https://docs.python.org/3/tutorial/venv.html).
+To help keep its dependencies separated from other Python packages installed on your system, we recommend to install it either from within a conda environment (if you are using the [conda](https://docs.conda.io/en/latest/) package manager) or a standard Python [virtual environment](https://docs.python.org/3/tutorial/venv.html).